halas77/lomi/frontend/README.md

 To interact with the platform, deploy the contracts using Hardhat and use the provided scripts to create and manage campaigns.

----

-Feel free to add additional sections like "Installation," "Usage," and "Contributing" as your project evolves.